pcurone/exoALMA_continuum_pipeline/README.md

 # frank

+You can check here the nice and detailed frank documentation https://discsim.github.io/frank/

 Within the `frank_fit` folder you'll find:
 - `data_imaging.py` function to CLEAN the data.
 - `diskdictionary.py` file to store parameters of the disk, the CLEANing and the frank fit.